Thomas Thomson (chemist): Life and work

 Thomas Thomson was born in Crieff in Perthshire, on 12 April 1773 the son of Elizabeth Ewan and John Thomson.

 He was educated at Crieff Parish School and Stirling Burgh School.
 He then studied for a general degree at the University of St Andrews to study in classics, mathematics, and natural philosophy from 1787 to 1790.
 He had a five year break then entered University of Edinburgh to study medicine in 1795, gaining his doctorate (MD) in 1799.
 During this latter period he was inspired by his tutor, Professor Joseph Black, to take up the study of chemistry.

-In 1796, Thomson succeeded his brother, James, as assistant editor of the Supplement to the Third Edition of the Encyclopædia Britannica, contributing the articles Chemistry, Mineralogy, and Vegetable, animal and dyeing substances.
+In 1796, Thomson succeeded his brother, James, as assistant editor of the Supplement to the Third Edition of the Encyclopædia Britannica (1801), contributing the articles Chemistry, Mineralogy, and Vegetable, animal and dyeing substances.
+The Mineralogy article contained the first use of letters as chemical symbols.
 In 1802, Thomson used these articles as the basis of his book System of Chemistry.
 His book Elements of Chemistry, published in 1810, displayed how volumes of different gasses react in a way that is supported by the atomic theory.

 In 1802 he began teaching Chemistry in Edinburgh.
 In 1805 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Robert Jameson, William Wright, and Thomas Charles Hope.

 Thomson dabbled in publishing, acted as a consultant to the Scottish excise board, invented the instrument known as Allan's saccharometer, and opposed the geological theories of James Hutton, founding the Wernerian Natural History Society of Edinburgh as a platform in 1808.
 In March 1811, he was elected a Fellow of the Royal Society and in 1815 was elected a corresponding member of the Royal Swedish Academy of Sciences.
 In 1813 he founded Annals of Philosophy a leader in its field of commercial scientific periodicals.

 In 1817, he gave silicon its present name, rejecting the suggested "silicium" because he felt the element had no metallic characteristics, and that it chemically bore a close resemblance to boron and carbon.

 In 1817, Thomson became lecturer in and subsequently Regius Professor of Chemistry at the University of Glasgow, retiring in 1841.
 In 1820, he identified a new zeolite mineral, named thomsonite in his honour.

 He lived his final years at 8 Brandon Place in Glasgow.
 He died at Kilmun in Argyllshire in 1852, aged 79.
-He was buried at Dean Cemetery in Edinburgh, and there is also a memorial for him at the Glasgow Necropolis.
+There is a memorial for him at the Glasgow Necropolis.